 Conscious shopping has never been more relevant.
 In these uncertain times knowing that your purchase gives back can be both empowering and uplifting.
-Taking the lead with kindness and responding with solidarity, Lavender Hill Clothing has donated more than 10,000 reusable face masks and its effects are having a positively rippling effect throughout the local community.
+Taking the lead with kindness and responding with solidarity, we have donated more than 15,000 reusable face masks and its effects are having a positively rippling effect throughout the local community.

 As part of our wider aspirational drive to be a responsible business, for every pack of three Lavender Hill Clothing fabric face masks purchased, we are donating another pack to the Katherine Low Settlement in Battersea and the charities it supports.